 Lauren Stiller Rikleen

-Lauren is the Executive-in-Residence at Boston College's Center for Work & Family in the Carroll School of Management.
+Lauren is also a Visiting Scholar at the Boston College Center for Work & Family in the Carroll School of Management.
 Established in 1990, the Center links academic research and corporate practice to create workplace cultures that support individual and organizational success.

-Previously, Lauren was an equity partner at Bowditch & Dewey, LLP, where she founded the firm's environmental practice group and managed a diverse environmental law practice, bringing her strategic and negotiating skills to her clients’ enforcement and compliance problems.
-Lauren is also an experienced mediator.
-For the past two decades, Lauren was selected by her peers to be listed in Best Lawyers in America.
-She has also been recognized in Chambers USA America’s Leading Business Lawyers and Massachusetts Super Lawyers.
+As a former law firm equity partner, Lauren managed a diverse environmental law practice, bringing her strategic and negotiating skills to her clients’ enforcement and compliance problems.
+She is also an experienced mediator.
+For two decades, Lauren was selected by her peers to be listed in Best Lawyers in America.
+She has also been included in Chambers USA America’s Leading Business Lawyers and Massachusetts Super Lawyers.

 Lauren is the recipient of numerous awards.
-In 2011, she received the “Friend of the Division” Award from the Law Student Division of the American Bar Association for her guidance, support, and mentorship.
-Among her other honors, Lauren was a 2010 Leading Women Award recipient from the Girl Scouts of Eastern Massachusetts, a recipient of the Massachusetts Lawyers Weekly 2009 Women of Justice Award, the 2007 Barbara Gray Humanitarian Award from Voices Against Violence, the Boston College 2004 Alumni Award for Excellence in Law, the Boston College Law School 75th Anniversary Alumni Medal, and the 2005 Lelia J. Robinson Award from the Women’s Bar Association of Massachusetts.
-In 1997, the Metrowest Chamber of Commerce named her Business Leader of the Year, and she was the 2001 winner of its Athena Award.
+Most recently, she was selected by Massachusetts Lawyers Weekly to its Circle of Excellence, Top Women of Law, and was named by Public Media’s Next Avenue as one of the 50 most influential people in aging.
+In 2011, she received the “Friend of the Division” Award from the Law Student Division of the American Bar Association for her guidance, support, and mentorship, and was honored by the Boston College Law School Women’s Law Center as its Woman of the Year.
+Among her other honors, Lauren was a 2010 Leading Women Award recipient from the Girl Scouts of Eastern Massachusetts, a recipient of the Massachusetts Lawyers Weekly 2009 Women of Justice Award, the 2007 Barbara Gray Humanitarian Award from Voices Against Violence, the 2005 Lelia J. Robinson Award from the Women’s Bar Association of Massachusetts, the Boston College 2004 Alumni Award for Excellence in Law, and the Boston College Law School 75th Anniversary Alumni Medal.
+In 1997, the MetroWest Chamber of Commerce named her Business Leader of the Year, and she was the 2001 winner of its Athena Award.